 Your information may be shared between the Radcliffe Group affiliates as listed in the ‘About us’ section in accordance with this policy.

-We do share your information with third party providers we work with to provide our services, which includes companies we work with for website development, content management, back-up and storage.
+We do share your information with third-party providers we work with to provide our services, which includes companies we work with for website development, content management, backup and storage.
 They may therefore need to view and access information about you.
-We may share your name, email address but we will never share your telephone number.
+We may share your name, and email address but we will never share your telephone number.

 We may disclose personal information to respond to legal requirements, enforce our policies, respond to claims that a posting or other content violates other's rights, or protect anyone’s rights, property, or safety.
 We may also share personal information with corporate affiliates who help detect and prevent potentially illegal acts and provide joint services, and service providers who help with our business operations.

 We store digital information we hold about you with a secure file hosting provider and a private server based in Ireland.
 We use many tools to protect your personal information against unauthorised access and disclosure, but no security system is impenetrable, so we make no guarantees.
 Any physical data we hold on you, such as a signed contract, is housed in a secure and locked filing cabinet within our alarmed premises.

 We work with third parties including Drupal, Adestra, Marketo, Lead Intelligence, 3DVR Live, Ethos and Editorial Manager to securely store your information.

 Your personal information is retained while there is a legitimate reason to do so unless you request its removal.
 We will remove details as soon as is reasonably possible.
 If you ask to unsubscribe from our services, we would still need to retain your name and contact details for suppression purposes, for example, if you did not want to receive direct marketing from us.
 Personal information from inactive accounts is retained to comply with legal obligations, prevent fraud and resolve disputes.

 How to control the information we collect from you